JungleComputing/ipl/README.txt

 You need an account on https://gforge.cs.vu.nl/ to access the repositories there.
 You can create an account by clicking the 'New Account' button on the https://gforge.cs.vu.nl/ page.
+The version of the applications that is suitable for this 1.4 release can be found in the downloads section of the ibis website.
 To build these applications, you first need to set some environment variables.
 See the README.txt file that accompanies the Ibis applications.